 Our process to negligence claims

-When you sue for medical negligence, you will not be passed around from stranger to stranger.
-Instead, we provide a dedicated medical negligence solicitor who supports and represents you during your claim.
+Above all, we provide a dedicated medical negligence solicitor who supports and represents you during your claim.

 You’ll have their email address and phone number, so you can share information immediately.
 In addition, you can obtain answers from a person who understands your claim.
 Making successful compensation claims for medical negligence may be our business, but that does not mean we forget it can be confusing and stressful for those who have never had to make a claim or be involved with the legal system before.